Phone consultation: 833-201-0213

 5. Not against the public interest

-It’s important to note that non-compete agreements and state laws are highly fact-specific and dependent on the particular circumstances of each case.
-Employees should consult an experienced employment law attorney to understand their rights and obligations under Utah law.
+Non-compete agreements and relevant laws are fact-specific and depend on each case.
+Employees should consult experienced employment lawyers to understand their rights and obligations under Utah law.

 What Can Employees Do To Protect Themselves If They’ve Signed A Non-Compete?